 As one of the top international schools in Seoul, SFBS emphasizes quality, motivation, and enthusiasm through a holistic approach to learning that integrates the academic, creative, physical, and spiritual well-being of students.
 SFBS’ facilities enable the school to offer a wide range of extracurricular activities to ensure a well-rounded education both within the curriculum and in the extensive after-school activities program.

 Seoul International School is a private K-12 academic institution founded in 1973.
 Located just outside of Seoul in Gyeonggi-do, SIS aims to provide a challenging U.S. curriculum to meet the primary and secondary educational needs of international students living in Korea.

 SIS is a member of the Korean-American Interscholastic Activities Conference and offers tennis, cross country, and swimming, volleyball, basketball, cheerleading, and soccer to its students.
-SIS provides a safe and secure learning environment for its students, and keep up to pace with its educational development with significant on-going renovations to its facilities.
+SIS provides a safe and secure learning environment for its students and keeps up to pace with its educational development with significant ongoing renovations to its facilities.

 Chadwick is a Pre-K to Grade 12 school, dedicated to the “development of academic excellence, exemplary character, and self-discovery through experience”.
 The school offers a well-rounded educational experience to students, encouraging them to leave the bounds of their comfort zone through a well-rounded curriculum.

 Opportunities include creative learning through performing and visual arts, as well as experiential education, through extracurricular and outdoor opportunities to provide depth to the learning experience.
 Students also have the opportunity to take part in service-learning where they will discover the complexity and diversity of the world, whilst simultaneously discovering their own passions and interests.
 Ultimately, the school’s global community helps students to develop cross-cultural competence.

 If you found this article helpful, leave a comment below!